dwayn/mysql-sharded-schema-tools/README.md

       -p PORT, --port PORT  Port for the host to drop shards --shards SHARD [SHARD ...]
-                            Space separated list of one or more shards to drop -l {active,inactive,all,hosts}, --list {active,inactive,all,hosts}
+                            Space separated list of one or more shards to drop --all-inactive-shards
+                            For drop operation, determine all inactive shards to drop automatically
+      -l {active,inactive,all,hosts}, --list {active,inactive,all,hosts}
                             List shards on a host
       --drop                Drop the listed shards